machineagency/contour_sorting/README.md

 # Contour Sorting
-a dxf post-processor that sorts nested contours inside-edge to outside-edge
+a dxf post-processor that sorts nested contours inside-edge to outside-edge and takes a nearest-neighbor approach to minimizing travel distances between contours.

 ## Installation: